riraosan/ESP32_JMA_Weather-forecast/README.md

 This sample code has the following features:

-- By connecting ATOM Lite to the RCA connector (video input: NTSC) on a CRT or digital TV, ATOMLite can display weather information.
-The resolution of the video is 480i.
+- By connecting ATOM Lite to the RCA connector (video input: NTSC) on a CRT or digital TV, ATOM Lite can display weather information.
+The video resolution is 480i.
 - ATOM Lite connects to the Internet via a WiFi access point.
 - ATOM Lite accesses Thing Speak's channels to get temperature, humidity, and barometric pressure information.
 - ATOM Lite displays the weather forecast for the day based on information from the unofficial JMA(Japan Meteorological Agency) forecast API.